John McGuinness (motorcyclist): 2008

 The 2008 Isle of Man TT saw McGuinness struggle with reliability problems with his bikes, but did manage to pick up his 14th career win on the island, in the Senior TT.
-This win moves him alongside Mike Hailwood as the joint second-placed rider with most wins.
+This win moved him alongside Mike Hailwood as the joint second-placed rider with most wins.

 2009

 McGuinness surpassed Hailwood's mark during the rain-delayed opening race of the 2009 Isle of Man TT on 8 June 2009.
 After Cameron Donald unofficially lapped the course at over 131 mph during practice, McGuinness broke the outright lap record by 0.7 seconds, taking the lap record to 17:21.29 or 130.442 mph.
 McGuinness held off team-mate Steve Plater by 18.11 seconds to record victory number fifteen.
 That was his only win and podium of the week; however, he did finish the week with a new outright lap record, and the fastest lap ever recorded with a 17:12.30 or 131.578 mph lap on the second lap of the Senior TT.
 A broken chain cost him a runaway victory, as Plater took his second career TT win.

-He has also finished on the podium at the Macau Grand Prix.
+McGuinness also finished on the podium at the Macau Grand Prix.

 McGuinness also contested the British Superstock championship, taking victory at Croft after his team-mate Steve Brogan and champion Alastair Seeley tangled in the final corner.
 This was his first short-circuit race win since 2001 in the British Supersport series, which he finished in third place overall.